mahabubulhasan/legacy-router/README.md

 }
 ```

-In your laravel app/Console/Kernel.php add/edit your constructor like that code given below
+In your laravel `app/Console/Kernel.php` add/edit your constructor like the code given below
 make sure you import the

 ```php